raendev/api/README.md

 Some notes:

-* It first checks if the contract was built with RAEN, and, if so, converts the embedded WIT to JSON Schema
+* It first checks if the contract was built with RAEN, and, if so, converts the embedded WIT to JSON Schema (ok, that's aspirational; RAEN currently embeds brotli-compressed JSON Schema rather than WIT.
+Right now, this API extracts and decompresses this JSON Schema only.)
-* If the contract was not built with RAEN, it checks if it was built with [Pagoda](https://www.pagoda.co/)'s ABI tooling.
+* [aspirational] If the contract was not built with RAEN, it checks if it was built with [Pagoda](https://www.pagoda.co/)'s ABI tooling.
 If it was, Pagoda's schema is converted to RAEN-compatible JSON Schema.
-* If the contract has neither of these, a best-effort attempt is made to scrape together a maybe-acceptable schema.
+* [aspirational] If the contract has neither of these, a best-effort attempt is made to scrape together a maybe-acceptable schema.
 The strategy:
   - Hard-code schema for certain popular contracts.
 Otherwise:
   - Inspect Wasm binary for method names.
   - If method names match a known standard, fill in argument types matching standard (does not always match actual implementation!).
 Otherwise: